alienhunter3/packetserver/Readme.md

 ## Requirements

-- A radio of some kind that can transmit on a band suitable for any AX25 packet encoding.
+- A radio of some kind that can transmit on a band suitable for any kind of AX25 packet work.
 - A way to connect the radio to a Linux machine (for hosting using the container orchestrator) or just anything that runs Python for the client.
 I recommend DigiRig.
 - A TNC that provides an AGWPE interface.
 Direwolf works; there are others for different platforms.
 - Recent Python (Python 3.11+.)
-- A fixed version of the pyham_pe package that will can properly identify incoming connections from outgoing. (https://github.com/alienhunter3/pyham_pe_bugfix_incoming_connections)
+- A version of the pyham_pe package that fixes the minor bug with incoming connections. (https://github.com/alienhunter3/pyham_pe_bugfix_incoming_connections)

 ## Features completed: